 Federal regulations that govern the CHNA process allow hospital facilities to define the community they serve based on "all of the relevant facts and circumstances," including the "geographic location" served by the hospital facility, "target populations served" (e.g., children, women, or the aged), and/or the hospital facility's principal functions (e.g., focus on a particular specialty area or targeted disease)."
-The Local Neighborhoods community defined by Children's Hospital accounts for nearly 15 percent of the hospital's 2014 inpatient discharges.
-The 7-County community accounts for approximately 68 percent of the hospital's inpatient discharges.
+The Local neighborhoods community defined by CCCHR accounts for nearly 15 percent of the hospital's 2014 inpatient discharges.
+The 7-County community accounts for approximately 70 percent of the hospital's inpatient discharges and the 21-County community accounts for approximately 86 percent of inpatient discharges.